gisodal/vimgdb/README.md

 Start Vim:

-    > vimgdb [vim parameters]
+    > vimgdb-server [vim parameters]

 From a different terminal, start Gdb:

     > vimgdb [path/to/debug/binary]

+Vimgdb functions are called througth events and hooks, but can also directly be called (type 'help vimgdb' in gdb).
+In case Vim and Gdb are desynchronize, type:

+    (gdb) vimgdb reload

+In case you want to jump to other files or functions in Vim, type:

+    (gdb) vimgdb goto <expression>

+Where `expression` is decoded in the same way as GDB's builtin break or edit commands.
+For example:

+    (gdb) vimgdb goto main
+    (gdb) vimgdb goto main.cc:8

 ## How it works

-Vimgdb starts Vim as a server such that Gdb can connect to it.
-Gdb is started upon the next call to Vimgdb if it is confirmed that the Vim server is running.
+Using the `vimgdb-server` command, Vim is started as a server such that Gdb can connect to it.
+Gdb is started upon calling `vimgdb`.
 Information about the current execution state is passed from Gdb to Vim upon triggering a hook or event, e.g., hitting a breakpoint, stepping though code, moving up and down the call stack, etc. The corresponding file will be opened in Vim, breakpoints highlighted and the current line of execution indicated.